 Conversations with Carbon’s design team, and Carbon’s Production Partner Sculpteo, yielded quick, successive iterations on the first design.
 After validating the approach, Oracle decided to put Carbon’s CLIP technology to the test – with success proven by the ten thousand well-printed parts Sculpteo was quickly able to deliver.

 “Oracle is committed to staying at the forefront of technological innovation, and Carbon’s technology was just that.
-CLIP provided us with an excellent solution in quick time,” Craig Stephen said.
+CLIP provided us with an excellent solution in a short time,” Craig Stephen said.

 Oracle had initially designed the board alignment bracket as a snap-in injection molded part, but traditional injection molding techniques would have been ineffective, as they could not produce the small parts in a timely manner, nor were they able to support functional design iterations.
 Conventional 3D printing had also proved a poor fit – while the technologies used may have been sufficient for prototyping, the material qualities were subpar.
 Oracle needed a 3D printed solution with material properties that could stand up to the test of real use in a high-density server.